-Figure 9: As in Fig 8, but for the reanalysis mean January value (top left) and the mean April value (bottom left).
+Figure 9As Fig. 8, but for the reanalysis mean January value (top left) and the mean April value (bottom left).
 Right panels show the difference between these values and the US Air Force climatology.

-Figure 10: Snow mass (mm) difference between the reanalysis mean monthly values and the analysis climatology (left), and standard deviation of the monthly mean reanalysis values.
-Top row, January; Bottom row, April.
+Figure 10Snow mass (mm) difference between the reanalysis mean monthly values and the analysis climatology (left), and standard deviation of the monthly mean reanalysis values (top row, January; bottom row, April).

-Figure 11: Daily snow mass (mm) values from 810801 to 910731 for a point over the French Alps (47 N, 6 E, altitude 1100 m).
-The solid line represent a proxy for the truth, estimated with Martin (1996) model (see text for more details), the dashed line shows reanalysis values.
+Figure 11Daily snow mass (mm) values from 1 August 1981 to 31 July 1991 for a point over the French Alps (47 N, 6 E, altitude 1100 m).
+The solid line represents a proxy for the truth, estimated with Martin (1996) model (see text for more details), the dashed line shows reanalysis values.

-The picture shows daily values, from 810801 to 910731, for a point in the French Alps (47 N 6 E), where the model elevation is similar to the station height (1100 m).
+The analysis algorithm has been further evaluated by Martin (1996), and results for snow mass are displayed in Fig. 11 .
+The values of the reanalysis (labelledERA in the picture) are compared with those produced by an off-line integration of a detailed, physically based snow model, CROCUS (Brun et al. 1989; 1992), forced by ERA values of screen level temperature, wind speed and humidity, precipation, and semi-empirical derived values for incoming radiation.
+The picture shows daily values, from 1 August 1981 to 31 July 1991, for a point in the French Alps (47 N 6 E), where the model elevation is similar to the station height (1100 m).
 The reanalysis snow mass values capture well the interannual variability, with maximum values for the years 81/82 and 83/84, and minima for 82/83, 88/89 and 89/90.
 However, the reanalysis values are systematically too high for the accumulation period, with ERA overshooting CROCUS values at times.
 The melting period comes too early, although the reanalysis melting rates are sometimes similar to values from CROCUS.
 The snow analysis (step 3 above) requires the specification of a snow density to convert the observed depth of snow in equivalent water depths (mass values) which are the quantities managed by the land surface scheme.
-A fixed value of 250 kgm-3 is assumed which appears to be too high for fresh snow, explaining the overestimation during the accumulation period.
+A fixed value of $250 \text{ kg m}^{-3}$ is assumed which appears to be too high for fresh snow, explaining the overestimation during the accumulation period.
 In the reanalysis values, the relaxation coefficient towards the BvM85 climatology is $\lambda = 0.02$ which corresponds to a time scale of $\tau = 12.5$ days.
-Poor spatial resolution over the Alps might result in lack of data and a relaxation to the underestimated climatological values (see bottom right panel of Fig 8 over the Alps).
+Poor spatial resolution over the Alps might result in lack of data and a relaxation to the underestimated climatological values (see bottom right panel of Fig. 8 over the Alps).